-For each gene, we first independently generate the isoform proportion vector $\bm \alpha$ for the samples in the informative group and the isoform proportion vectors $\bm \beta_1, \bm \beta_2, \bm \beta_3, \bm \beta_4\, \text{and}\ \bm \beta_5$ for other five samples.
-The five scenarios are designed as follows (see Table \ref{tab:simulation}). \begin{itemize} \item In scenario 1, all the 10 samples are in the informative group. \item In scenario 2, 5 samples are in the informative group, and the other 5 samples have individual isoform proportions $\bm \beta_1, \bm \beta_2, \bm \beta_3, \bm \beta_4\ \text{and}\ \bm \beta_5$. \item In scenario 3, 7 samples are in the informative group, and the other 3 samples have individual isoform proportions $\bm \beta_1, \bm \beta_2\ \text{and}\ \bm \beta_3$. \item In scenario 4, 7 samples are in the informative group, and the other 3 samples have the same isoform proportion vector as which is the isoform proportion vector most different from $\bm \alpha$. \item In scenario 5, 7 samples are in the informative group, and the other 3 samples have the same isoform proportion vector as which is the isoform proportion vector mostly similar to $\bm \alpha$. \end{itemize}
+For each gene, we first independently generate the isoform proportion vector $\bm \alpha$ for the samples in the consistent group and the isoform proportion vectors $\bm \beta_1, \bm \beta_2, \bm \beta_3, \bm \beta_4\, \text{and}\ \bm \beta_5$ for \ww{the} other five samples.
+The five scenarios are designed as follows (see Table \ref{tab:simulation}). \begin{itemize} \item In scenario 1, all \ww{ten} samples are in the consistent group. \item In scenario 2, \ww{five} samples are in the consistent group, and the other \ww{five} samples have individual isoform proportions $\bm \beta_1, \bm \beta_2, \bm \beta_3, \bm \beta_4\ \text{and}\ \bm \beta_5$. \item In scenario 3, \ww{seven} samples are in the consistent group, and the other \ww{three} samples have individual isoform proportions $\bm \beta_1, \bm \beta_2\ \text{and}\ \bm \beta_3$. \item In scenario 4, \ww{seven} samples are in the consistent group, and the other \ww{three} samples have the same isoform proportion vector as which is the isoform proportion vector most different from $\bm \alpha$. \item In scenario 5, \ww{seven} samples are in the consistent group, and the other \ww{three} samples have the same isoform proportion vector as which is the isoform proportion vector \ww{most} similar to $\bm \alpha$. \end{itemize}

-We also consider four settings of fragment and read length (see Table \ref{tab:simulation}) to examine how these parameters would affect the performance of the seven estimators on isoform quantification.
-Under each setting, we first determine the origin of a fragment according to the designated isoform proportion, and then the starting position and the fragment length can be respectively simulated from a uniform distribution and a normal distribution (with a standard deviation of $10$).
-Once the fragments are determined, the corresponding paired-end reads are also obtained.
+We also consider four settings of fragment and read length (Table \ref{tab:simulation}) to examine how these parameters affect the performance\ww{s} of the seven estimators on isoform quantification.
+Under each setting, we first determine the origin of a fragment according to the designated isoform proportion, and then the starting position and the fragment length can be simulated from a uniform distribution and a normal distribution\ww{, respectively} (with a standard deviation of $10$ bp).
+Once the \ww{starting} and ending positions of the fragments are determined, the corresponding paired-end reads are also obtained.